-- Some assets, such as bank accounts, non-IRA CDs, vehicles, and life insurance are not taxed as income. - Other assets such as IRAs, 401(k)s, interest on savings bonds, and gains on annuities have never been taxed before, and must be reported on an income tax return for the estate or the beneficiary. - Investments such as stocks, mutual funds, and real estate receive an adjustment in basis to the fair market value on the date of death (instead of the purchase price).
+- Some assets, such as bank accounts, non-IRA CDs, vehicles, and life insurance are not taxed as income. - Other assets such as IRAs, 401(k)s, interest on savings bonds, and gains on annuities are taxable and must be reported on an income tax return for the estate or the beneficiary when withdrawals are made. - Investments such as stocks, mutual funds, and real estate receive an adjustment in basis to the fair market value on the date of death (instead of the purchase price).
 This adjustment typically reduces capital gains or losses to a negligible amount if the asset is sold soon after death. - Interest and dividends earned after the date of death are taxable.